 While visiting, we've eaten a Medinas and Riverwatch Bar & Grill.
 We enjoyed both.
 We also got a great cup of coffee at Coffee on the Rocks, before we left for home.

 There are a number of options for overnight stays in the area, the majority of them are locally owned and often very historic businesses.
-Over the years, we’ve stayed overnight at two places: The Lake Lure Inn and the Fibber Magees.
+Over the years, we've stayed overnight at two places: The Lake Lure Inn, the Fibber Magees and The Willowbrook Inn.

-We enjoyed both very much.
-We’ve also heard great things about The Esmeralda Inn & Restaurant, but have not personally stayed there.
+We enjoyed all of them very much.
+We've also heard great things about The Esmeralda Inn & Restaurant, but have not personally stayed there.